ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_2/Week 2 Coachable Practice.md

 4. What is one example of when a linked list is preferred over an array of a fixed size?
 A. Browser history.
-The last site added in the browser history is the first to be used (last in, first out)
+The last site added in the browser history is the first to be used (stack aka last in, first out)

 5. What is one example of when an array of fixed size is preferred over a linked list?